Support Page Content

 Thursday, November 7, 7:00 P.M.

-This year's Festival Ensemble concert, entitled "Local Voices", is a performance of music featuring local composers and performers.
-Among the concert's offerings will be a performance by the winning artist from the FeNAM Pre-College Performers Competition, which showcases students in elementary through high school.
+This year's Festival Ensemble concert, entitled "Local Voices", features local composers and performers.
+Among the concert's offerings will be a performance by the winning artist from the FeNAM Young Performers Competition, which showcases students through high school.
+Also featured will be pianist Jennifer Reason, soprano Robin Fisher, and pianist Hatem Nadim.
+The program will include works by Joseph Vasinda, Zachary Watkins, Scott Perkins, and Jeffrey Hoover.

 Composer Frank Ticheli